New Series: Voices From Inside – Breaking The Silence: The Cost of Cramps

 When I went to the gynecologist, the condition of the room was awful.
 I couldn’t believe it.
 The examination table still had used paper on it from the last patient, dirty gloves on the floor, tools splayed out on the metal table without a towel or paper towel under them, not wrapped.
 I looked at Dr. Heinrich while he was enjoying his sandwich.
 He told me to get undressed, hop up on the table as he ate and watched me.
 The nurse seemed in a hurry.
 This was a very embarrassing moment in my life.
 Especially not knowing what was going on.
 As the doctor took his last bite, still chewing, he said, “This is going to be cold.”
 He scooted his seat real close to my vagina and inserted an instrument in me.
 He did not explain what he was doing except, “you’re gonna feel a little tug.”
 It wasn’t little.
 He placed a probe in my stomach and said I had 8 large fibroid tumors, endometriosis so severe it was growing on my other organs, and a very high risk of cervical cancer.
 Not knowing much about reproductive health and being afraid of asking questions or seeming uncooperative, I didn’t know what to do.
 I was scared.

 The doctor asked me how much time I was doing, I told him “20 years.”
 Being already in my thirties, he told me I would need a total hysterectomy to stop the growth of the tumors and endometriosis.
 Plus, the doctor claimed that it’d be too late to have kids by the time I got out of prison at age 50.
 I didn’t know what to do.
 He then glorified the hysterectomy, saying I wouldn’t have to worry about any more pain, bleeding, or the risk of cervical cancer.
 He told me I wouldn’t have any more monthly periods and wouldn’t have to worry about feminine sanitary products anymore.
-So I decided to have the surgery.
+So I decided to have the surgery and used cannabis for endometriosis to relieve the pain.

 After the surgery, when they sewed me up, they sewed my stomach sideways.
 One side of my stomach is bigger than the other so it’s not even, and now I have to go through life with a deformity.